 What happens if I am late filing my accounts?

-You must pay penalties if you fail or cannot file your accounts with Companies House by the deadline at the end of your limited company’s financial year.
+You must pay penalties if you fail or cannot file your accounts with Companies House by the end of your limited company’s financial year deadline.

 You will incur a £150 penalty for submitting your accounts up to one month after the deadline, with that amount subsequently rising to £375 (one to three months), £750 (3-6 months), and £1,500 (more than six months).